 Why brachycephalic breeds have a harder time cooling themselves

-While it may seem obvious that overweight and heavily-coated dogs are at an increased risk for heat stroke, you may be wondering why brachycephalic dogs are on the list above.
-As explained, dogs rely heavily on ventilation for temperature regulation.
+While it may seem obvious that overweight and heavily-coated dogs are at higher risk for heat stroke, you may be wondering why brachycephalic dogs are on the list above.
+As explained, dogs rely heavily on evaporation (e.g. panting) for temperature regulation.
 Anything that impacts a dog’s ability to breathe impacts his or her ability to transfer heat.

 Most dogs have relatively long snouts, and their nasal passages are highly vascular.
 This helps with their super sensitive sense of smell, but it also allows for temperature exchange.
-Dogs with short noses such as pugs and bulldogs have less space for this transfer to occur, and therefore have a harder time cooling themselves via ventilation.
-It is especially important to make sure your brachycephalic dog doesn’t overexert in the warmer weather.
+Dogs with short noses such as Pugs and Bulldogs have less space for this transfer to occur, and therefore have a harder time cooling themselves via panting.
+Thus, it is especially important to make sure your brachycephalic dog doesn’t overexert in the warmer weather.

 Your veterinarian will cool your dog down

-Yes, cooling is certainly part of treatment for heat stroke.
+Yes, cooling is certainly part of the treatment plan for heat stroke in dogs.
 That being said, there is some controversy in the veterinary community with regard to the best method for cooling.
-Generally speaking, especially for dogs with thick coats, I will wet their fur with cool water and apply ice packs wrapped in towels to their bellies and armpits.
+Generally speaking, especially for dogs with thick coats, I will wet their fur with cool water (and shave the fur if necessary) and place them on a cool metal table.

 During the cooling process, it is critical to keep an eye on body temperature, and to stop cooling when the dog’s temperature reaches 103.5°F. If cooling is too aggressive, then a rebound hypothermia will occur, and the dog’s body temperature will be too low.